Continue to site >

 Fund Description

-As further described below, the Fund uses a synthetic covered put strategy to provide income and indirect inverse exposure to the share price returns of the Underlying Security, subject to a limit on potential investment gains as a result of the nature of the options strategy it employs.
-That is, the Fund not only seeks to generate income from its options investments but also aims to derive additional gains when the share price of the Underlying Security decreases.
+As further described below, the Fund uses either a synthetic covered put strategy or synthetic covered put spread strategy to seek to generate options premiums and provide indirect inverse exposure to the share price returns of the Underlying Security, subject to participation in a portion of potential investment gains as a result of the nature of the options strategy it employs.
+That is, the Fund not only seeks to generate options premiums but also aims to derive additional gains when the share price of the Underlying Security decreases.
 The Fund’s options contracts provide:

 indirect inverse exposure to the share price returns of the Underlying Security,

-a limit on the Fund’s participation in gains, if any, arising from decreases in the share price of the Underlying Security.
+participation in a portion of gains, if any, arising from decreases in the share price of the Underlying Security.

-For more information, see sections “The Fund’s Use of Option Contracts” and “Synthetic Covered Put Strategy” below.
+For more information, see sections “The Fund’s Use of Option Contracts,” “Synthetic Covered Put Strategy” and “Synthetic Covered Put Spread Strategy” below.

-The Fund’s investment adviser is Tidal Investments LLC (“Tidal” or the “Adviser”) and the investment sub-adviser is ZEGA Financial, LLC (“ZEGA” or the “Sub-Adviser”).
+The Fund’s investment adviser is Tidal Investments LLC (“Tidal” or the “Adviser”).

 Why invest in the Fund?

 The Fund seeks to benefit when the share price of the Underlying Security decreases.
-The Fund’s potential corresponding benefit from decreases in the share price of the Underlying Security is limited.
+The Fund partially participates in gains from any decreases in the share price of the Underlying Security.

-The Fund seeks to generate monthly income, which is not dependent on the price depreciation of the Underlying Security.
+The Fund seeks to generate weekly cash distributions, which are not dependent on the price depreciation of the Underlying Security.

 The Fund seeks to manage potential losses (i.e., cap losses if the share price of the Underlying Security experiences significant gains) by purchasing out-of-the-money call options (further described below).

-Although the Fund may not fully benefit from decreases in the Underlying Security’s share price, the Fund’s portfolio is designed to generate income.
+Although the Fund may not fully benefit from decreases in the Underlying Security’s share price, the Fund’s portfolio is designed to generate options premiums.

 An Investment in the Fund is not an investment in the Underlying Security.
 Further, an Investment in the Fund differs from “short selling” or “shorting” the Underlying Security.

-The Fund’s strategy is subject to potential losses if the Underlying Security shares increase in value, which may not be offset by income received by the Fund or by the purchase of out-of-the-money call options (further described below).
+The Fund’s strategy is subject to potential losses if the Underlying Security shares increase in value, which may not be offset by the options premiums received by the Fund or by the purchase of out-of-the-money call options (further described below).

 The Fund does not invest directly in the Underlying Security.